 5. Soldering Iron Stand

 A soldering iron stand is very basic but very useful to use in soldering operations.
-This stand stops the hot iron tip from coming into contact with flammable materials or causes accidental injury to your hand.
+This stand stops the hot iron tip from coming into contact with flammable materials or causing accidental injury to your hand.

 6. Solder